gunnarvoet/gadcp/README.md

 gadcp
 =====

+Note: This package was renamed and now lives at [https://github.com/modscripps/velosearaptor](https://github.com/modscripps/velosearaptor).

 Library of python modules for reading and processing raw RDI Teledyne ADCP data.
 The code interfaces the UH package [pycurrents](https://currents.soest.hawaii.edu/hgstage/pycurrents) and its `Multiread` for efficient reading of raw ADCP data.

 `gadcp.io` provides convenience functions for reading raw data either into an `xarray.Dataset` or into the output structure format provided by the UH software package.